puzzle/ansible-training/slides/ansible-techlab/puzzle-demo.md

 ## Infrastructure:
 - Start doing config changes only through ansible, limit root access to servers if possible
 - Use controllers to run ansible on your infrastructure, dont run from your laptop
-- Use a tool like Ansible Tower, AWX, Jenkins, ...
+- Use a tool like Ansible Tower, AWX, Jenkins, GitLab, Github...
 <!-- .slide: class="master-content" > -->

 ***
 ## Migration to Ansible (from Puppet?):
 - you can run both tools at the same time if people fear they are not ready yet
 - Keep puppet infrastructure working but disable it
 - Migrate the puppet-modules to ansible-roles step by step.
 You DONT have to have ALL content ready from start (it probably not realistic)
 <!-- .slide: class="master-content" > -->

 ***